Baka Bukas: Development

 Baka Bukas is Samantha Lee's directorial debut film.
 As a lesbian herself, Lee developed the concept for the film based on her own relationship with a female partner.
 Furthermore, she stated in an interview for CNN Philippines:

-Lee wrote the screenplay for 10 days.
+Lee wrote the screenplay in 10 days.

 Filming

 The film features a kissing scene between Jasmine Curtis-Smith and Louise delos Reyes.
 Though she admitted being nervous about the scene beforehand, Curtis-Smith told interviews that she was eventually comfortable in performing the scene, as was delos Reyes.
 The scene took three takes to finish.

 Music

 The film's score was composed by Denise Santos.
 Santos is affiliated with Bleeding Fingers Music, a partnership between noted score composer Hans Zimmer and Sony Music, where she works as an in-house composer.